-A rotator cuff injury is diagnosed first with a physical exam where a doctor will move your arm in different directions to assess your pain levels and range of motion.
-Tests for a rotator cuff tear may include:
+A rotator cuff injury is diagnosed first with a physical exam in which a doctor will move your arm in different directions to assess your pain levels and range of motion.
+Other tests to diagnose a torn rotator cuff include:

 - MRI (magnetic resonance imaging)

 - Arthrogram - a special type of X-ray that uses dye injected into a joint to more clearly see detail in the tendons and muscles

 The first line of treatment for rotator cuff injuries that are mild to moderate includes rest, ice, and anti-inflammatory medications such as NSAIDs including ibuprofen (Advil, Motrin).
 Avoid using the shoulder if it hurts.